joeiddon/3d_simulation/README.md

 ### NOTICE:

-The end of the evolution of this entire project was a complete JavaScript library called `zengine.js`.
-I have [a seperate repository](https://github.com/joeiddon/zengine/) hosting that, so if you want to see my best code, explore there.
+**The end of the evolution of this entire project was a complete JavaScript library called `zengine.js`.
+I have [a seperate repository](https://github.com/joeiddon/zengine/) hosting that, so if you want to see my best code, explore there.**

 ---

-My goal was to simulate 3d in the browser from complete scratch.
+My goal was to simulate a 3d world in the browser from complete scratch.
 This repository holds all of my revisions of the code to do so.

 ---